 - Programs that address underserved customer segments that could benefit from involvement by regulated utilities until a competitive market emerges

-- DG demonstration projects to test new technologies or innovative solutions.
+- DER demonstration projects to test new technologies or innovative solutions.

-As penetration on the grid increases, utilities will be looking to DER as an additional revenue source.
+In short, at AEE we don’t view regulated utility DER ownership as a black or white issue, and see opportunities for utilities to own DER in some circumstances.
+Utilities will also have opportunities to invest in a modern grid that can integrate, and benefit from, greater DER deployment overall.
 To ensure a fair market opportunity for all providers, it is important for states to clearly delineate the roles that utilities and non-utility providers should play in owning and offering DER products and services.